kimren227/CSGStumpNet/README.md

 ## Datasets and pre-trained weights
 ### Dataset
-We use the pre-prepared dataset from [OccNet](https://github.com/autonomousvision/occupancy_networks)(consider citing them), you can download the data by
+You can use the pre-prepared dataset from [OccNet](https://github.com/autonomousvision/occupancy_networks)(consider citing them), you can download the data by
 ```
 mkdir data
 cd data